marwai/NodeJS_AWS_Deploy_code/README.md

     #snmp:

-Steps
+(4) restart mongod and check the server is active

-now sudo systemctl restart mongod
+        $ sudo systemctl restart mongod
-Access denied so run sudo systemctl restart mongod systemctl status mongod
+        # Access denied so run sudo systemctl restart mongod
+        $ systemctl status mongod

-check env variables.
+(5) check environment variables.

+    $ env

-In provision env variable is set up, however env is not set up in the vm app folder, hence to be done manually: here we go again .. to create env variable .
-This should've been there, the db host
+ (6) In provision env variable is set up, however env is not set up in the vm app folder, hence to be done manually: to create env variable,This should've been there, the db host

-EXPORT THIS IN THE APP SSH
+    # EXPORT THIS IN THE APP SSH
-export DB_HOST=mongodb://ubuntu@34.244.187.147:27017/posts?authSource=admin
+    $ export DB_HOST=mongodb://ubuntu@34.244.187.147:27017/posts?authSource=admin

 Posts is still not there because ssh has been reboot and sync folders.
 Rebooting, means the following steps have to repeated

 wait a few minutes before SSH into again

     export DB_HOST=mongodb://34.244.187.147:27017/posts

 NPM install in the app folder with json folder

+    npm install
 NOTES TO KEEP

     #!/bin/bash